Published 29 October 2019

 - When the Column Picker is displayed, type the first few letters of a column name to filter the list.
 Any columns already selected are displayed at the bottom of the list and will still be inserted.

 - Clicking Select All toggles between selecting all columns and selecting none.

 - You can change how SQL Prompt lays out the inserted code (for example, to place each column on a new line).
-See Formatting your code.
+See SQL Code Formatting and Styles.